Nanophotonic Super-dephasing in Collective Atom-Atom Interactions

-\section{Universal power-law dependence of nano-EM collective dephasing}
+\section{Universal Power-Law Dependence of Nano-EM Collective Dephasing}

-In this section, we provide supplemental details of the power-law dependence of nano-EM collective dephasing $\Phi_c\sim D^{-\beta}$ discussed in the main text.
-We first provide the full expression of the $3 \times 3$ magnetic dyadic Green's functions (MDGF) $\overleftrightarrow{G}_m(\mathbf{r_i},\mathbf{r_j},\omega)$ near arbitrary material slabs.
-In the main text, we focus on TLSs configurations with quantization axes perpendicular to the material slabs (related to $[\overleftrightarrow{G}_m]_{zz}$).
-Here, we demonstrate that, for other TLSs configurations (related to other components of $\overleftrightarrow{G}_m$), we can similarly prove the power-law dependence of nano-EM collective dephasing on interatom distance $D$.
-In addition, we also provide details of reflection coefficient calculations (i.e., Table.~1 in the main text).
-We justify the validity of Eq.~(4) in the main text for general bianisotropic media with local EM response.
-Finally, we provide supplemental realistic material examples to demonstrate the universal power-law dependence $\Phi_c \sim D^{-\beta}$ of nano-EM collective dephasing.
-We find our analytical analysis in the main text matches well with exact numerical calculations based on realistic material models.
+In this appendix, we provide supplemental details of the power-law dependence of nano-EM collective dephasing $\Phi_c\sim D^{-\beta}$.
+In the main text, we focus on TLSs configurations with quantization axes perpendicular to the material slabs and discuss three key classes of bianisotropic media (isotropic, hyperbolic, and gyrotropic).
+Here, we extend our results to more general TLSs configurations and more general bianisotropic media.
+In addition, we provide the details of the magnetic dyadic Green's functions $\overleftrightarrow{G}_m$ calculations, reflection coefficient calculations, and additional realistic material examples to demonstrate the power-law dependence $\Phi_c \sim D^{-\beta}$ in Table.~\ref{tab:table1}.
+We find our analytical analysis in the main text Table.~\ref{tab:table1} matches well with exact numerical calculations based on realistic material models.